 Handbags are one of my favorite crochet projects.
-And of course if I love the bag I’ll want a hygge style clutch to match!
-Being a mother to small children means also feeling like a pack mule at times so an awesome bag is necessary.
-As we rush out the door I need snacks, bottled drinks, activities…you get the picture, it’s like Mary Poppins.
-Actually where can I get a Mary Poppins bag with endless storage?
+And of course, if I love the bag, I’ll want a Hygge Infinity Crochet Bag & Clutch to match!
+Being a mother to small children means also feeling like a pack mule at times, so an awesome bag is necessary.
+As we rush out the door, I need snacks, bottled drinks, activities…you get the picture, it’s like Mary Poppins.
+Actually, where can I get a Mary Poppins bag with endless storage?
 I mean, she fits a lamp in her bag!

 And even though I have to take all of these things with me, there are times where I want to leave some of that extra weight in the car.
 Maybe I just need to run into the school office quick and no need to carry all the extras.
 This is when I adore having a clutch.
 Grab the ID or credit cards I need, my cell phone, and keys.
 It’s freeing!
 And I don’t feel bad about leaving the awesome bag behind because although the clutch is small, it’s packed with style.

 I also wanted to take a moment to talk about this awesome flower truck.
 My sister is the model in this picture and little did she know the main priority of this photo shoot was actually to keep her out of the house.
 Her soon to be fiance was getting the house ready for a really cool proposal and it was my job to make sure she didn’t find out.
 While asking her to model for me is so normal, keeping her away for the whole day wasn’t.
 We ran into this flower truck outside a coffee shop and I jumped at the opportunity to say ‘WE MUST PHOTOGRAPH THIS!’

 It was so adorable and such a fun distraction while the clock continued to tick along.